 ACCT 6282 (2).
-MSA - FEDERAL INCOME TAX I. A conceptual basis and structure for the determination of income taxes.
+M.S.A.
+FEDERAL INCOME TAX I. A conceptual basis and structure for the determination of income taxes.
 Tax research methods are used in preparing tax returns, solving problems, and planning business decisions.
-Restricted to Cox MSA Students and taken only with permission of department chair.
+Restricted to Cox M.S.A. students and taken only with permission of department chair.

-ACCT 6295 (2), DIRECTED STUDIES IN ACCOUNTING.
-Student works directly with a professor on a specific project or projects.
+ACCT 6295 (2).
+DIRECTED STUDIES IN ACCOUNTING.
+Students work directly with a professor on a specific project or projects.
 Credit is given based upon evaluation by the professor.
-Students are responsible for submitting a proposal to a professor for Directed Study credit.
+Students are responsible for submitting a proposal to a professor for directed studies credit.

 ACCT 6495 (4).
 DIRECTED STUDIES IN ACCOUNTING.
-The student works directly with a professor on a specific project or projects.
+Students work directly with a professor on a specific project or projects.
 Credit is given based upon evaluation by the professor.
 Students are responsible for submitting a proposal to a professor for directed studies credit.

-BUSINESS ADMINISTRATION Managerial Statistics (MAST)
+BUSINESS ADMINISTRATION COURSES (MAST)

-Note: All M.B.A. students take MAST 6201 as part of the core curriculum.
+All M.B.A. students take MAST 6201 as part of the core curriculum.